kaiaai/LDS/README.md

 - When using the YD ESP32-S3, consider the default TX1, RX1 GPIO15 and GPIO16 pins and change the example code to `HardwareSerial LidarSerial(1);`

 ## Performance Notes
-- currently Delta-2A, -2B, -2G exhibit mysterioius fixed pattern noise
+- currently Delta-2A, -2B, -2G exhibit mysterious fixed pattern noise
   - this noise does NOT show when using 3irobotix development kit, so it should be fix-able (somehow)
   - so far I haven't heard back from 3irobotix support.